alabijak/robustDEA-examples/README.md

 # dea-robustness-examples

-Examples of the usage of DEA robustness library
+Examples of the usage of [robustDEA](https://github.com/alabijak/robustDEA) library